-- the number of sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that participate in the trials; and - · the efficacy and safety profile of the product.
+- the number of sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that participate in the trials; and - the efficacy and safety profile of the product.

-Our strategy also includes the option of entering into collaborative arrangements with third parties to participate in the development and commercialization of phenoxodiol.
+The Company's strategy also includes the option of entering into collaborative arrangements with third parties to participate in the development and commercialization of phenoxodiol.
 In the event third parties have control over the clinical development process, the completion date would largely be under the control of that third party.

-As a result of these uncertainties, we are unable to determine the duration of or completion costs for research and development projects or when and to what extent it will receive cash inflows from the commercialization and sale of phenoxodiol.
+As a result of these uncertainties, the Company is unable to determine the duration of or completion costs for research and development projects or when and to what extent it will receive cash inflows from the commercialization and sale of phenoxodiol.

-We intend to continue the clinical development of phenoxodiol and to assess the opportunity to license other cancer drugs developed by Novogen as the opportunities arise.
+The Company intends to continue the clinical development of phenoxodiol and to assess the opportunity to license other cancer drugs developed by Novogen as the opportunities arise.